Historical Walking Tours

 Saturday, July 20 at 11:00 am

-A staff member of the museum will lead an interior and exterior tour of Morris County’s most magnificent building.
-Formerly a library built in 1899, and given to the residents of Madison by Gilded Age millionaire D. Willis James, it is on the National Register of Historic Places.
+Docent Alison Grenier-Poupel will lead an interior and exterior tour of Morris County’s most magnificent building.
+Built as a library in 1899, it was given to the residents of Madison by Gilded Age millionaire D. Willis James, and is on the National Register of Historic Places.
+Alison is a former member of the French Ministry of Culture, and has worked with restorers, architects and other professionals in Paris and at the Cathedral in Lyon, France.

 Colonial Morristown Walking Tour